adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 the chance of conflicts by either moving as many activities as possible inside `EXPECT_DEATH()` (in the extreme case, you want to move everything inside), or leaving as few things as possible in it.
-Also, you can try to set the death test style to `"threadsafe"`, which is safer but slower, and see if it helps.
+Also, you can try to set the death out style to `"threadsafe"`, which is safer but slower, and see if it helps.

-If you go with thread-safe death tests, remember that they rerun the test program from the beginning in the child process.
+If you go with thread-safe death tests, remember that they rerun the out program from the beginning in the child process.
 Therefore make sure your program can run side-by-side with itself and is deterministic.